AdrianNunez/AdrianNunez.github.io/_posts/2017-09-28-hardware-use.md

 VRAM is the memory inside a GPU where the neural network model and data mini-batches are stored.
 We can see the occupied space using the command "nvidia-smi" in a terminal.
 However, by default both Theano and Tensorflow preallocate memory.
 Thus, we do not know the real space that we are using.

-Note: you can use "watch nvidia-smi" so that the output is refreshed automatically.

 #### Solution in Theano

 Go to the "theanorc" file and add the following: